arielgee/Sage-Like/.misc/tasks.md

 * set max-width for select TAG in preferences, a bookmark folder with a very long name will destroy the page.
 * in preferences, force the initializtion of the select feeds folder control when the bookmarks are modified.
 * feed-item description keeps showing bellow bottom edge. maybe when list has VScroll => NO, rewitten
+* SHIT SHIT SHIT !!! web feeds can be attack vectors. see: https://www.cgisecurity.com/papers/HackingFeeds.pdf
+    * remove TAGS (i)frame, script, object a, etc.
+    * htmlEntityToLiteral() is not safe - must check any data from xml before display (tree title, list title, description)
+    * any data from XML feed diaplayed in the sidebar need to be striped from any HTML tags AND HTML Entities
+        * [V] feed title
+        * [X] feed description - no need; not fatched
+        * [X] feed link - no need; parsed as URL
+        * [V] feed-item title
+        * [V] feed-item description
+        * [V] feed-item link

 ---

 #### Next